-iii.
-Posts the information on the Contractor's website and advises the beneficiary in paper or electronic form that the information is available on the Internet and includes the applicable Internet address, provided that beneficiaries with disabilities who cannot access this information online are provided auxiliary aids and services upon request at

-- iv.
-Provides the information by any other method that can reasonably be expected to result in the beneficiary receiving that information. - e.
-The Contractor shall give each beneficiary notice of any significant change in the information specified above, at least 30 days before the intended effective date of the change. - x.
+- iii.
+Posts the information on the Contractor's website and advises the beneficiary in paper or electronic form that the information is available on the internet and includes the applicable internet addresses, provided that beneficiaries with disabilities who cannot access this information online are provided auxiliary aids and services upon request at no cost; or, - iv.
+Provides the information by any other method that can reasonably be expected to result in the beneficiary receiving that information. - xi.
 Provider Directory. - a.
 The Contractor shall make available in electronic form and, upon request, in paper form, the following information about its network providers: - i.
 The provider's name as well as any group affiliation. - ii.
 Street address(s). - iii.
 Telephone number(s). - iv.
-Website URL, as appropriate. - v.
-Specialty, as appropriate. - vi.
-Whether the provider will accept new beneficiaries. - vii.
-The provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the provider or a skilled medical interpreter at the provider's office, and whether the provider has completed cultural competence training.
+Email address(es), as appropriate. - v.
+Website URL, as appropriate. - vi.
+Services/modalities provided, including information about populations served. - vii.
+Specialty, in terms of training, experience and specialization, including board certification as appropriate. - viii.
+The provider's cultural capabilities (e.g., veterans, older adults, Transitional Age Youth, Lesbian, Gay, Bisexual, Transgender). - ix.
+Whether the provider will accept new beneficiaries.